expo/expo/docs/versions/unversioned/sdk/bar-code-scanner.md

 - `barCodeTypes`

-An array of bar code types, see `BarCodeScanner.BarCodeType` for supported types on the platform and device.
+An array of bar code types.
+Usage: `BarCodeScanner.Constants.BarCodeType.<codeType>` where `codeType` is one of the listed above.
 Default: all supported bar code types.